matheusb432/cpp-course/notes/01-fundamentals.md

 - `std` is the namespace that contains all the standard library functions.

-- `using namespace std;` is used to bring **all** the names from the `std` namespace into the current scope, it enables more succinct code, but can be overkill.
+- `using namespace std;` is used to bring **all** the names from the `std` namespace into the current scope, it enables more succinct code, but may not be necessary.

 ```cpp